acend/container-basics-training/content/en/docs/03/_index.md

 ```

 {{% alert title="Note" color="primary" %}}
-If you are on a Winows system, be aware of the error:
+If you are on a Windows system, be aware of the error:

 ```
 the input device is not a TTY.
 If you are using mintty, try prefixing the command with 'winpty'